 President vs Prime Minister

-In UK, there is no President in place and the Prime Minister from the party having majority in the parliament is appointed by the Queen, who is the ceremonial head of the government.
+In UK, there is no President in place and the Prime Minister from the party having majority in the parliament is appointed by the Queen, as the Queen is the ceremonial head of the government.
 All the power of governance is with the Prime Minister.

-• It is thus clear that even in countries with both the President and a Prime Minister; one of the posts is dominant which is better than to have two power centers.
+• It is clear that even in countries with both the President and a Prime Minister, one of the posts is dominant which is better than to have two power centers.

 • Whether democracy or not, it is the system of election of President and the Prime Minister that decides relations between the two.